neuronsimulator/nrn/README.md

 ```

 The second option activates Git hooks that will discard commits that
 do not comply with coding conventions of this project.

-##### Requirements

 These 2 CMake variables require additional utilities:

 * [ClangFormat 7](https://releases.llvm.org/7.0.0/tools/clang/docs/ClangFormat.html)
 * [cmake-format](https://github.com/cheshirekow/cmake_format) Python package